Patients and Visitors

 - All visitors must follow the CDC’s guidelines on handwashing and social distancing.

-- Visitor access is limited to (a) their final destination (patient room or provider’s office) and (b) Café 1300 (cafeteria), Eyes of Texas Café, Gift Shop or designated visitor area.
+- Visitor access is limited to (a) their final destination (patient room or provider’s office) as well as (b) Café 1300 (cafeteria), Eyes of Texas Café, Gift Shop or designated visitor area.

 - Patients who are known COVID-19 positive or under investigation for COVID-19 will not be allowed visitors.